Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-active-world-not-active.md

 ## Description

-This use case verifies that a barrier is placed if the destination world is not set as active by the lecturer.
+This use case verifies that a barrier is placed if the target area has been disabled by the lecturer.

 ## Precondition

-The barrier object is configured in the overworld (area origin and destination are set) and the needed data exists in the backend.
-This includes that the destination world is set as 'inactive'.
+The barrier is configured in the overworld and in the backend.
+The target area is set as `inactive`.
 The game is started and the backend runs.

 ## Postcondition

-The barrier object is set up as active and therefore is visible.
+The barrier is visible and cannot be passed.

 ## Typical procedure

-1. The tester walks to the barrier spot.
+1. The tester walks to the barrier spot
-2. The barrier is displayed.
+2. The barrier is displayed
 3. The tester can not walk through or around the barrier

 ## Alternative procedures